2020 American athlete strikes: National Basketball Association

 During the 2020 NBA playoffs, players on the Milwaukee Bucks walked out of their August 26 first-round playoff game against the Orlando Magic in protest of the shooting of Jacob Blake.
 The team decided not to come out of their locker room for the game.

 It was initially reported the Bucks would forfeit the contest; however, the Magic did not accept the Bucks' forfeiture.
 The NBA and the National Basketball Players Association announced that in light of the Bucks' decision to refuse to play, all NBA games for the day were postponed.
 The Toronto Raptors had also discussed a walkout of their second-round playoff series with the Boston Celtics in frustration with a lack of social or legislative change after the murder of George Floyd and as a result of Blake's shooting.
 In a meeting involving the players that took place later that night, the Los Angeles Lakers and Los Angeles Clippers voted to cancel the rest of the tournament in an informal vote.
 The other NBA teams voted to continue playing.

 Sean Roberts, a Republican member of the Oklahoma House of Representatives, threatened to pull tax breaks for the Oklahoma City Thunder if they knelt.
 All of the players and coaches from both the Thunder and the opposing Utah Jazz knelt anyway.

 The NBA also postponed their scheduled playoff games for August 28.
 The playoffs resumed on August 29.
+A "small group of players including" Chris Paul and LeBron James called Barack Obama, who "helped convince" players to finish the season.